John L. DeWitt: Other actions

 DeWitt's orders also regulated other areas of life on the West Coast.
 A proclamation prohibited deer hunting and the playing of outdoor sports at night.
 An Alaska Travel Office was established to issue permits to anyone seeking to travel into or out of the territory of Alaska.

 Less known is DeWitt's role in supervising the combat operations in the Aleutian Islands, some of which had been invaded by Japanese forces.
 When houses of prostitution were closed across America, General DeWitt allowed Sally Stanford to continue to operate a high-class brothel in San Francisco.
 At the end of his tenure as head of Western Defense Command, he was appointed as the commandant of the Army and Navy Staff College in Washington.
 He retired from the army in June 1947.

 Late career

-In 1943 DeWitt was reassigned as the commander of the Army-Navy Staff College (predecessor of the National War College) at Fort Lesley J. McNair in Washington, D.C.
+In September 1943 DeWitt was reassigned as the commander of the Army-Navy Staff College (predecessor of the National War College) at Fort Lesley J. McNair in Washington, D.C.
 He held this position until he retired from the Army in 1946.